-The Difference Between Anger, Hurt and Hate—it's about power
+The Difference Between Anger, Hurt and Hate--it's about power

 Dorian Minors • February 3, 2015

 A lot of people use the terms interchangeably; anger, hurt and hate.
 But if you're any kind of therapist, there are important differences between them.
 Here's why.
 Emotions are, at their core, about regulation.
-Regulating your environment, by motivating you to act.
-Different situations spark different emotions, and motivate you to act in various, quite specific ways.
+Regulating your environment by motivating you to act.
+Different situations spark different emotions and motivate you to act in various, quite specific ways.
 By examining closely the emotion, we can see what caused us to feel it in the first place.
 This allows us to gain control over these wily phenomena, and often over broader aspects of our lives.
 In the case of these three emotions, the difference lies in the power or control we feel we have over the situation.
 This matters to the therapist because power is largely a matter of perspective.

 Anger is an appraisal of unfairness and injustice.
 The core feeling is that 'something isn't right, I feel exploited'.
 It implies that the angry person feels like they have some kind of power over the situation: like you 'should' be treated in a certain way, and weren't.
 You see this often in relationships when a social exchange rule has been violated, like when you're always the designated driver and your friends never appreciate it.
-The power thing is important, because without a sense of power you're more likely to feel one of the other two emotions here.
+The power thing is important, because without a sense of power you're more likely to feel one of the following two emotions here.

 All three of these emotions however, can be experienced together or in various combinations.
 Since emotions arise from your appraisal of a situation, as that appraisal changes, so will your emotions.
 Indeed, emotions rely solely on the links you make between the events and your attributions, which is part of what is called the 'two-factor' theory of emotion.
 So where at first you may feel anger at a friend for taking advantage of you, over time it may resolve into hurt as you start to wonder why they would do something like that to you.
 Or perhaps humiliation at a boss might turn into anger as you realise you don't need your job quite as much as you thought you did.